How counselling helps with depression

 It can reduce shame

-Many people with depression blame themselves.
+Quite a few people with depression blame themselves.

 They judge how little they are managing, compare themselves to others, or feel guilty for not functioning as they think they should.
 That shame is not a neutral observer of depression.
 It feeds it.
-Counselling can help challenge the harsh internal voice and make room for a more truthful understanding of what depression is doing to you.
+Counselling may help challenge the harsh internal voice and make room for a more truthful understanding of what depression is doing to you.

 Less shame often creates more space for movement.